HewlettPackard/hpegl-metal-terraform-resources/examples/data-sources/hpegl_metal_available_resources/README.md

   - `location` - The location of the storage pool in country:region:data_center format.
   - `location_id` - Unique ID of the location.
   - `capacity` - The available capacity of the pool (GiB).
+- `volume_collections` - List of volume collections.
+  - `name` - The name of the volume collection.
+  - `location_id` - Unique ID of the location.
+  - `description` - The description text that helps describe the volume collection.